zwdzwd/transvar/docs/source/setup_and_customize_transvar.rst

 Know Current configuration
 ###########################

-One can read the transvar.cfg file for the information.
-Alternatively one may run
+To show the location and the content of currently used transvar.cfg, one may also run

 .. code:: bash

-   transvar current
+   transvar config

 which returns information about the setup regarding to the current reference selection, including the location of the reference file and database file.